davidazaria/halsa/README.md

 ## What is Halsa Health?

-Who hasn't had to deal with the archaicly cumbersome and cumersomely archaic health insurance process in the last decade?
-Chances are you have had to purchase individual health insurance privately or via a state/federal marketplace, or have gone through the open enrollment process at your employer.
-Likely you've walked away thinking of ways to improve the
+Who hasn't had to deal with the archaicly cumbersome and cumbersomely archaic health insurance process in the last decade?
+And if you did, the chances are pretty, pretty high you walked away from the experience with a profound sense of disappointment, yearning for a better user experience (http://bit.ly/2p1essU).

+Well, have no fear: Halsa Health is here!
+And by here we mean presently exploring and continuously integrating on a nifty, common sense JavaScript-powered solution for health insurance buyers new and advanced.

+Building on the experience offered by tech-backed health insurers and marketplace platforms built by private organizations, we wanted to capitalize on the notion purchasing health insurance should be a simple experience, stripping away any barriers to insure yourself and your family.

+In this MVP for what we envision could be a full-fledged, React-powered solution, we

 ## Our wireframe